 The Pension Fund year end position has fluctuated quite widely over the past few years and the main fluctuations year to year have been around remeasurements.
+As shown above, the position for 2022/23 and 2023/24 has been affected by the asset ceiling.

-The Net Assets position on the balance sheet at 31 March 2023 sees a very large movement from that seen at 31 March 2022.
-This is due to the swing in the valuation of the Pension Fund at the 31 March 2023, with a £26.066m movement to a surplus position of £10.994m.
-This surplus position has increased further to £14.814m at 31 March 2024.
-As can be seen in the bottom half of the balance sheet this does not represent a usable asset and sits within the council's Unusable Reserves.
+The Net Assets position on the balance sheet at 31 March 2023 saw a very large movement from that seen at 31 March 2022.
+This is due to the swing in the valuation of the Pension Fund at the 31 March 2023, tempered by the asset ceiling referred to above.
+This position remains very similar for the 31 March 2024.